aws-samples/amazon-rekognition-engagement-meter/README.md

 ### Usage

-The demo is available as [AWS CloudFormation](https://aws.amazon.com/cloudformation) template.
+The demo is available as an [AWS CloudFormation](https://aws.amazon.com/cloudformation) template.
 [Download the template](https://s3-eu-west-1.amazonaws.com/rekognition-engagement-meter/template.yaml) or Deploy using the AWS Console:

 |Region|Launch Template|